OpenLMIS/openlmis-template-service/TESTING.md

 * Who:  written by code-author during implementation
 * What: the smallest unit (e.g. one piece of a model's behavior, a function, etc)
-* When: at build time, should be /fast/ and targetted - I can run just a portion of the test suite
+* When: at build time, should be /fast/ and targeted - I can run just a portion of the test suite
 * Where: Reside inside a service, next to unit under test.
 Generally able to access package-private scope
 * Why: to test fundamental pieces/functionality, helps guide and document design and refactors, protects against regression